Viktor Muzhenko: Biography

 In 1983 Muzhenko graduated from the Leningrad Higher Military Command School.
 He then served in the Soviet Union's Transcaucasian Military District in the mechanized and motorized infantry, ending up being a commander of a motorized infantry battalion in Armenia.
 In 1992 he moved to the Carpathian Military District where he till 2000 served as its commander.
 In 1996 Muzhenko graduated from the Academy of the Armed Forces of Ukraine.
-From 2000 till 2003 he was chief of staff - deputy division commander of the Territorial Directorate "North".
-From April 2003 to July 2004 he served as chief of staff - first deputy commander of a mechanized brigade of Ukrainian peacekeeping contingent of the multinational force in Iraq.
+From 2000 until 2003 he was chief of staff — deputy division commander of the Territorial Directorate "North".
+From April 2003 to July 2004 he served as chief of staff — first deputy commander of a mechanized brigade of Ukrainian peacekeeping contingent of the multinational force in Iraq.
 In 2005 Muzhenko graduated from the Faculty training of operational and strategic levels of the National Defence Academy of Ukraine.
 In 2005 he was appointed Deputy Chief of Staff of the Army Corps of Ukrainian Ground Forces, a post he held till 2010.
 In 2010–2012, he served as commander of the 8th Army Corps.
 On 10 May 2012 Muzhenko was appointed Deputy Chief of the General Staff of the Armed Forces of Ukraine.
 On 24 August 2012 Muzhenko was awarded the rank of lieutenant general.
 Muzhenko was elected deputy of the Zhytomyr Oblast Council for the Party of Regions, but left the party in February 2014.
 20 May 2014 decree of the Acting President Oleksandr Turchynov appointed him first deputy head of the counterterrorist center at the Security Service of Ukraine.

 Muzhenko was appointed Chief of the General Staff by president Petro Poroshenko on 3 July 2014.
 (According to Poroshenko) at the time his predecessor Mykhailo Kutsyn was suffering from shell-shock and a concussion and was staying at a hospital (he had been wounded while combating the 2014 insurgency in Donbas).
 Muzhenko had also entered into combat in the Donbas region during the same operation.